chiakimz/FinalProjectML/README.md

 ## To run Tensorboard

-Go to the folder of the dataset you want to observe, e.g.: 'iris_flower_categoriser' or 'diabetes_predictor'
+Go to the folder of the dataset you want to observe, e.g.: 'iris_flower_categoriser', 'diabetes_predictor', or 'cancer_predictor'

 and run
 ```